- How Often Should You Clean Bird Feeders?

 1. Emptying And Disposing

-The first step to clean your bird feeder is to remove all leftovers and birdseed from the feeder.
+The first step when you clean bird feeders is to remove all leftovers and birdseed from the feeder.

-However, the seeds may sprout if they are not properly disposed of or littered.
+However, the seeds may sprout if not properly disposed of or littered.

-Also, try to avoid scattering seeds because they attract rodents, such as chipmunks, squirrels, and mice, which can attract stray cats, snakes, and hawks that may prey on the birds at the feeders.
+Also, avoid scattering seeds because they attract rodents, such as chipmunks, squirrels, and mice, which can attract stray cats, snakes, and hawks that may prey on the birds at the feeders.

 2. Soaking And Loosening